neddy34/neddy34/README.md

 > I love solving difficult technical problems and share the ideas with teammates.
 >
-> You have projects to build?, then don't hesitate to touch me ✍
+> You have projects to build?, then don't hesitate to get in touch with me ✍

 ## Contacts
 - [Telegram](https://t.me/neddy34)